AbdullahToumeh/TDD-Jest-VendingMachine/README.md

 <li>Able to unstock items/coins if needed.</li>
 <li>Vending machine will not dispense if not enough money is put in, in this case it will tell how much is missing</li>
 <li>Vending machine will not dispense if there is no stock.</li>
+<li>Automatic coin handling (inserted coins will be update coin storage and coins outputteed will update coin storage)</li>
 </ul>

 <h2>Installation/Testing</h2>